Montgomery County Bed Sore Injury Lawyers

 - Stage four.
 Stage four bed sores impact the skin, muscle tissue and even the bones and can lead to permanent damage to the tendons and connective tissue.
 Surgery is usually required to treat stage four injuries, which cannot be exposed to any pressure for an extended period of time in order to heal.

-Bed Sore Injuries Can Cause Severe Medical Complications in North Wales, PA Nursing Home Residents
+Bed Sore Injuries Can Cause Severe Medical Complications For Nursing Home Residents

 When bed sore injuries are not properly and promptly treated, they are likely to progress in severity and lead to much more severe medical complications, including: